Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms: Computations and applications

-We conclude the section with some observations and a further example, arising from the computations we have performed.
 In the following graphs, each vertex represents an overorder $S$ of $R$, labeled with the pair $(d(S),h(S))$, and each edge represents an inclusion, labeled with its index.
 If $S$ is in $\mathcal{E}$, that is, $S$ is the endomorphism ring for some $X \in \mathcal{A}_\pi$, then we add in the subscript of the label, the $a$-numbers of the isomorphism classes of Dieudonn{\'e} modules.
 In all examples (except Example~\ref{ex:nonsimple2}) we write only one value, since all the Dieudonn{\'e} modules have the same $a$-number.

 \begin{example} Consider the polynomial

 It determines an isogeny class of geometrically simple abelian fourfolds over $\F_{4}$ with commutative endomorphism algebra $E=\Q[\pi]=\Q[x]/h$.
 The isogeny class has LMFDB label \href{http://www.lmfdb.org/Variety/Abelian/Fq/4/4/b_b_e_ae}{4.4.b\_b\_e\_ae} and $p$-rank~$2$.
 The algebra $E$ has $3$ places above $p=2$ with slopes, ramification indices and inertia degrees equal to $(0, 1, 2), (1, 1, 2), (1/2, 2, 2)$, respectively.
 Hence, this isogeny class satisfies conditions \ref{Pabove} and \ref{slope12}, but not condition~\ref{minsl}.